jamigibbs/twitter-remove-non-mutuals/README.md

 ## Rate Limiting Challenges

-The endpoints used in this script are subject to a rate limit of 15 requests every 5 minutes.
+The endpoints used in this script are subject to a rate limit of 15 requests every 15 minutes (standard API).
 This creates quite a challenge for accounts with an even modest number of users to unfollow.

-Because of this, the script will pause in 5 min intervals in order to avoid triggering the Twitter rate limit error response.
+Because of this, the script will pause in 15 min intervals in order to avoid triggering the Twitter rate limit error response.
 This means that it might take some time to complete all of the unfollows.

 An example scenario: